Taco Stuffed Peppers

 • Still craving tortillas?
 You can serve these with warmed flour tortillas for an even more filling meal.

-5 meatloaf stuffed peppers with cheese on top in slow cooker, in salsa
+Taco stuffed peppers with melted cheese on top in a slow cooker.

 Prep Time: 20 minutes